 After many years working as a photographer for land management agencies throughout the country, Phil is excited to return to the Jefferson area to continue his work with conservation and the environment.
 He is a graduate of Shepherd University in Shepherdstown, West Virginia where he studied Photography and got introduced to conservation and education through the Fish and Wildlife’s National Conservation Training Center.
 After attending the “Neighborhood Soil Rebuilder” course with the Institute for Local Self Reliance (I.L.S.R) in 2015, Phil has been avidly researching soil biology and composting science.
 In the coming years, he hopes to educate and create new solutions for composting within our community.

 Jan grew up in Middletown, MD and always had a strong connection to the natural world.
-She has created contemplative nature – based programs for all in Maryland, West Virginia, and out west and holds a Masters degree in Contemplative Education from Naropa University.
-She is the Co – Founder /Director of Open Minds, Inc. ( non – profit), a mindfulness education program in Western Maryland, and volunteers for different organizations focusing on social change.
+She has created contemplative nature – based programs for all ages and abilities in Maryland, West Virginia, and Colorado.
+Jan holds a Masters degree in Contemplative Education from Naropa University.
+She is the Co – Founder /Director of Open Minds, Inc. ( non – profit), a mindfulness education program serving counties in western and mid Maryland.
+Jan volunteers for different organizations focusing on social change.
 Jan is also the mother of 9-year old Delia Ayn.
 You will find her hiking, writing, meditating, reading, when not playing with her daughter.